abredikis/wp-starter-theme/README.md

 ## Dependencies

 - This theme is built to work with WordPress, so you'll need a WordPress installation to use it.
 - For an even more streamlined integration process, we recommend checking out the companion repository, [`wp-docker-setup`](https://github.com/abredikis/wp-docker-setup).
-This repository is specifically configured to work with the `wp-starter-theme` and [`roots/bedrock`](https://github.com/roots/bedrock).
+This repository is specifically configured to work with the `wp-starter-theme`.

 ## Contributions